uliwitness/chirp/README.md

 ------------

 Upload the contents of this folder to your server.
-Edit the settings.ini file to contain login information to a MySQL database named "new_bird".
+Edit the settings.ini file to contain login information to a MySQL database.
 Then bring up the site in a browser to initialize the database and you'll get a form to create your admin user.